nlx-group/LX-WordNetBrowser/README.md

 + Translations into selected languages
 + Web-based platform independent

+## Support Documentation

+All of the support documentation for this interface is found at http://lx-wordnetbrowser.readthedocs.io/en/latest/.
+It features installation steps, user and development documentation.
+It is highly advised you read them if you want to set up your own node.

 ## Installation

 The first step is to download the .zip file of the LX-WordNetBrowser and unpack it at your desired location.
+Ignore the folder docs, you won't need it and can delete it.

 ### Requirements